4lejandrito/creepyface/README.md

 Creepyface will look at the pointer by default, however custom point providers can be defined (see [firefly](https://github.com/4lejandrito/creepyface-firefly) for a real world implementation).

-For example, to make your face look at a random point every half a second you need to register a [point provider](https://github.com/4lejandrito/creepyface/blob/master/src/types.ts#L4-L7):
+For example, to make your face look at a random point every half a second (see [codepen](https://codepen.io/4lejandrito/pen/ZEYJLrN)) you need to register a [point provider](https://github.com/4lejandrito/creepyface/blob/master/src/types.ts#L4-L7):

 ```js
 import creepyface from 'creepyface'